 Refresh Group: A refresh time group determines how often the tag is scanned.
-To change all tags in the search scope from one refresh group to another, in Find what (\mathbb{C}), enter the number of the refresh group to change from.
-In Replace with (\mathbb{D}), enter the number of the refresh group to change to the refresh group to change 0-13.
+To change all tags in the search scope from one refresh group to another, in Find what (\mathbf{C}), enter the number of the refresh group to change from.
+In Replace with (\mathbf{D}), enter the number of the refresh group to change to.
+The numbers must be in the range 0-13.
 For more information, see "Scanning to Update Graphic Objects" on page 182.